autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Selects the algorithm to be used to determine automated dampening factors.

 Option `0` is the default model described in the documentation.
 This first identifies the peak estimated actual for each interval from the last ```automated_dampening_model_days```.
 Matching intervals are then identified as days where the estimated actual is within ```automated_dampening_similar_peak``` days of the peak.
 The peak generation from those matching intervals is then used to calculate a dampening factor as ```peak_generation/peak_estimated_actual```.
-In this model it is possible the peak estimated actual and peak generation occur on different days.
+In this model it is possible that the peak estimated actual and peak generation occur on different days.

-Options `1` to `3` follow a similar approach to the above, but calculate a list of raw factors from the paired generation and estimate actual data in each matching interval, so each raw_factor is calculated from a single day.
+Options `1` to `3` follow a similar approach to the above, but calculate a list of raw factors from the paired generation and estimate actual data in each matching interval, so each raw factor is calculated from a single day.

 - Option `1` then returns the maximum of those raw factors.
 - Option `2` returns the mean of the raw factors.